VBukowsky81/KerasConvNet/README.md

 Next, building the CNN itself, as you can see, Convolution layers and Filtering layers are present - and these do what I said above - get feature maps, out of images.
 As you can see, this example repeats Conv/Filter twice.
 This further brings forward imporant and main features - another filtering layer just condenses main features even more.

-Then linear layers do actual classification, and build weights, according to appropriate visual patterns, feed to it through given dataset.
+Then linear layers do actual classification, and build weights, according to appropriate visual patterns, fed to it through given dataset.

 After all that - the model will be able to classify between 2 given categories(dog/cat this time).
 In short, it will be able to tell you if it's a cat or a dog, on any given picture.